International Noise Awareness Day (INAD), April 25, 2018

 1. Take sound level measurements!

-Download the SoundPrint App (iOS only) to review noise levels of restaurants.
+Download the SoundPrint App to review noise levels of restaurants (iOS only, see resources below for Android alternative app iHEARu).

 You can use the decibel meter to measure the venue’s loudness and submit (crowdsource) it for the community to see!